barneycarroll/mithril-machine-tools/README.md

 Putting the hype back in hyperscript, the OM back in virtual DOM; A bag of tricks for [Mithril](https://mithril.js.org).

+Components are a popular mainstream abstraction, but the true power of component composition is largely unexplored.
+Mithril Machine Tools is a pragmatic demonstration of what is possible with components that seek to expose — rather than enclose — the power of Mithrils hyperscript & virtual DOM interfaces.
+Use these tools as aids in application design, or as conceptual aids in building your own abstractions!

 ```js
 import {
   // 👇 Components